-The charges to be paid to the AFNIC for a Syreli procedure are \le 250 (before VAT).

-In the first and second instance courts, costs are a few hundred euros.
-The fees depend on the difficulty of the case and of the duration of the procedure.
+The fees payable to AFNIC for a Syreli procedure are €250 (plus VAT).
+In the first- and second-instance courts, the costs are a few hundred euros.
+Fees depend on the difficulty of the case and on the duration of the procedure.
 There is no official mandatory fee schedule.

-Concerning the costs associated with an infringement action (including pre-litigation procedures, trial or ADR, and appeal) there is a difference between the Syreli procedure and a court procedure.

-The Syreli procedure does not enable the costs to be recovered.
+In relation to the costs associated with an infringement action (including pre-litigation procedures, trial or ADR and appeal) there is a difference between the Syreli procedure and a court procedure, in that Syreli does not enable costs to be recovered.
 Pursuant to the Rules and Regulations of the Dispute Resolution System Syreli: